 It also never aired Saturday Night Live for the majority of its time with NBC, but not because of objectionable content; it elected to keep its popular, long-running sportscast SportsBeat Saturday (a holdover from its days with CBS).
 SNL aired on the local CW affiliate instead, whose manager proudly enjoyed the coup.
-Of course, he also speculated that KSL generated more local advertising revenue off its sports show than it would with SNL (given how popular the BYU Cougars sports are, its hard not to see why).

 Quite a few of the NBC shows KSL has censored ended up getting cancelled; it refused to air NBC's late-night poker programming (cancelled after their sponsors got shut down by the government), Coupling (cancelled after four episodes after poor viewership and reviews.
 It also got censored by WNDU, then owned by Notre Dame University), The Playboy Club (cancelled after three episodes after poor reviews, making it the quickest cancellation in KSL history.
 They did not want to associate itself with Playboy since it runs an education campaign against porn addiction).

 As KSL got back one NBC fixture, out went another.
 In September 2013, they punted Days of Our Lives to the late-night hours for no apparent reason.
 While yes, its true that daytime soaps are an endangered species, the show's storyline was starting to involve gay relationships.